U.S. congressman-elect Letlow dies of COVID-19

-WASHINGTON (Reuters) -U.S. Representative-elect Luke Letlow of Louisiana has died of COVID-19, Louisiana Governor John Bel Edwards said on Tuesday.
+WASHINGTON (Reuters) - U.S. Representative-elect Luke Letlow of Louisiana died on Tuesday of COVID-19, his campaign said.

 Letlow, 41, announced on Dec.
 18 that he had tested positive for the novel coronavirus.